Optimizing Health Coverage in Ethiopia: A Learning-augmented Approach and Persistent Proportionality Under an Online Budget: Experiments

 quantifying the trade-off incurred by distributional constraints, where $f$ is the coverage function defined in \cref{eq:ethiopia-objective-f}.

 Note that we subtracted away the coverage from existing health posts $\bS_{\text{existing}}$ to measure the relative gain in coverage as existing health posts are assumed to remain operational throughout.
 This ratio is similar to the notion of price of fairness \cite{caragiannis2012efficiency}: a ratio close to 1 indicates that enforcing proportional fairness incurs minimal efficiency loss, while higher values reflect stronger trade-offs.
 As expected, these ratios improve with increasing budgets, suggesting that the proportional constraints come at a lower cost when more resources are available.
+Note that as the results of \textsc{MP}(DP$1$) and \textsc{MP}(DP$2$) were very similar, we did not report the performance of their average, \textsc{MP}(DP$3$).